Windshield Replacement With Car Insurance: What’s Covered and What’s Not

 Whether your insurance rates will go up after a glass claim depends on the type of claim that you make.

-- Comprehensive: Your insurance company usually won't raise your rates after a comprehensive claim.
-That's because this coverage protects you against things outside of your control, like a falling tree branch.
-However, if you file multiple comprehensive claims over a short period of time, your insurer may consider you high-risk, which could lead to a rate increase.
+However, if you file multiple comprehensive claims over a short period of time, your insurance company may consider you high-risk, which could lead to a rate increase.

 How to file a claim after your windshield breaks

-Filing a claim for broken glass follows the same process as other types of car insurance claims.
+Filing a claim for broken glass is the same as filing other types of car insurance claims.
 Most companies allow you to either call an agent or submit a claim online.
-You should notify your auto insurance company of any damage to your car as soon as possible.
+You should tell your auto insurance company about any damage to your car as soon as possible.

-After filing the claim, your auto insurer may require you to take the car to a shop of their choice to inspect the damage.
-Some companies may require you to have your windshield replaced by a specific company.
-Others may be more lenient and allow you to work with services such as Safelite or other local companies.
+After filing the claim, your insurance company may require you to take the car to a shop of its choice to inspect the damage.
+Some companies may require you to use a specific company to replace your windshield.
+Others will allow you to work with services such as Safelite or other local companies.

-Be sure to save all of your receipts so your insurance company knows how much to reimburse you for.
+Be sure to save all of your receipts so your insurance company knows how much to reimburse you for replacing the windshield.

 Frequently asked questions

-If you have comprehensive coverage, Progressive will cover a new windshield in most cases.
-You will have to pay a deductible for a brand new windshield, but if you're able to simply repair the damage, Progressive will waive your deductible.
+If you have comprehensive coverage, Progressive will pay for a new windshield in most cases.
+You typically have to pay a deductible for a brand new windshield.
+But if your windshield has small cracks or chips that are repairable, Progressive will waive your deductible.

-A full-coverage policy usually includes comprehensive and collision coverage, which means that damage to your windshield would be covered under most circumstances.
+A full coverage policy usually includes comprehensive and collision coverage, which pay for windshield damage under most circumstances.

 Does insurance cover a rock hitting your windshield?